This Golden Beet Salad is bursting with bold flavor and vibrant colors. It's the perfect way to enjoy beets throughout the seasons.

 Are you a fan of beets?
 For me, it's in my DNA.
 I remember my Gram warming them from a can, the bright red juices staining our faces.
 I've always loved the deep, earthy flavor of root veggies, in general.
 Now, I love to buy my beets fresh-from-the-ground.

 In my house, we love roasting the beets as a side dish, serving them in salads and even adding them to fresh-pressed juices, from time to time.
 We like to eat them all year round, but in the Fall and warmer months - we're drawn to the golden beets.
 Something about the vibrant color of yellow beets mimicking the golden sun and changing leaves is just so beautiful.
 Needless to say, when I saw these golden beets at the local farmer's market - I couldn't help myself from dreaming up this delicious salad.
-Check out this post to see ingredients needed, our easy method for peeling beets, and our how to make the delicious marinade dressing.

 Ingredients For This Recipe